mitchdavenport88/MSP1/README.md

 upcoming projects.
 I spend a lot of time on social media and I’d like to follow Alex on Instagram as I like her work.
 I can also use her posts as research for my university work and keep an eye out for upcoming shows and exhibitions.

 * I’ve recently seen some of Alex’s work at a gallery and would like to see more.
-I’d like to informed of upcoming projects, exhibitions and news so follow her on social media and also subscribe to a mailing list.
+I’d like to be informed of upcoming projects, exhibitions and news so follow her on social media and also subscribe to a mailing list.

 ### Scope - Functionality
 * The site must be easy to navigate around.